rockneurotiko/awesome-bot/README.md

 [**Documentation**](http://web.neurotiko.com/awesome-bot/awesome_bot/)

-A framework to build in an easy way your own [Telegram](https://telegram.org/) bots.
+A framework to build your own [Telegram](https://telegram.org/) bots easily.
 More information [here](https://core.telegram.org/bots).
 Official API [here](https://core.telegram.org/bots/api).

-This framework is based in [`telegram-bot`](https://github.com/LukasKalbertodt/telegram-bot) library to communicate with the API.
+This framework is based on [`telegram-bot`](https://github.com/LukasKalbertodt/telegram-bot) library to communicate with the API.

 ## Usage

-This framework/library is available in `crates.io`.
+This framework is available in `crates.io`.
 Just add this to your `Cargo.toml` dependencies:

 ```
 [dependencies]